section83/MacYTDL/README.md

 * Download multiple videos separately (in parallel) or in one process (sequentially).
 * Works with all sites supported by [_youtube-dl_](https://github.com/ytdl-org/youtube-dl) and [_YT-DLP_](https://github.com/yt-dlp/yt-dlp).
 * Can switch between _youtube-dl_ and _YT-DLP_ on Macs running macOS 10.15 and higher.
-  * Macs running macOS 10.14 or 10.13 can use _YT-DLP_ if two libaries are installed.
-Some detail on the two library files is provided on page 41 of the [Help](https://github.com/section83/MacYTDL/blob/master/Images/Help-small.pdf).
 * Can cancel individual downloads.
 * Settings for level of youtube-dl feedback, download folder, file format, remuxing format, download speed, proxy URL, custom file name template etc.
 * Batch downloads.